-Visitors are permitted in Hope facilities at this time.
-Visitors must complete and pass a Health Screening Form upon entry, sign the visitors log, and have their temperature taken.
+Visitors are permitted in Hope facilities.
+Visitors must assess themselves for symptoms before or upon entry and sign the visitors log.
 For assisted living home visitors, see additional settings policy for guidelines regarding visitation.

-Visitors must comply with general safety practices as expected of employees, including maintaining six feet of social distance where possible, frequent hand washing, and mask wearing.
+Visitors must comply with general safety practices as expected of employees, including maintaining six feet of social distance where possible, frequent hand washing, and are recommended to wear a mask.